nikhil-r0/lazy-monks/README.md

 ## 🤝 Contributing as a Guest Member

 We welcome contributions!
-If you've worked with us on a project (or just want to be part of the crew), you can get yourself featured on our site as a **Guest Contributor**.
+If you've worked with us on a project, you can get yourself featured on our site as a **Guest Contributor**.

 ### How to Contribute